Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Analyzing VGGT's Attention Patterns

 \subsection{Visualizing Attention Maps}

-We visualize the full post-softmax attention map for a representative global attention block in a middle decoder layer, layer $15$, in~\cref{fig:sparse-global-attention-matrix}.
+We visualize the full post-softmax attention map for a global attention block in a middle decoder layer, layer $15$, in~\cref{fig:sparse-global-attention-matrix}.
 Only a small fraction of entries carry non-negligible probability mass, indicating pronounced sparsity.
 To study how this behavior evolves with layer depth, \cref{fig:sparse-global-attention}~(right) plots the average and the maximum activation of different parts of the attention map against the layer index.
 We observe a peak in the maximum activation values in the middle of the aggregator.
 This effect is concentrated in patch-patch interactions, whereas attention involving special tokens remains stable across layers.
 The sparse, highly activated entries align with geometrically meaningful correspondences between frames, as illustrated in~\cref{fig:sparse-global-attention}~(left).

 We hypothesize that the model learns to perform an exhaustive correspondence search over the layers of the aggregator.
-More concretely, the global attention proposes cross-view correspondences and exchanges information across frames, while the frame-wise attention adapts the features of the patch tokens to allow the model to find better matches in the subsequent global layers.
-The plots in~\cref{fig:sparse-global-attention}~(right) show that the mid-aggregator layers exhibit the strongest selective attention and appear to contribute disproportionately to multi-view reasoning.
+More concretely, the global attention proposes cross-view correspondences and exchanges information across frames, while the frame-wise attention adapts patch token features to improve matches in the subsequent global layers. \cref{fig:sparse-global-attention}~(right) shows that the mid-aggregator layers exhibit the strongest selective attention and appear to contribute disproportionately to multi-view reasoning.